JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### How easy/pleasant is it to use the language's build tools (e.g. compiler, linter/type checker, dependency manager, etc.) and text editor tools (e.g. ease of setup, refactoring support, pop-up documentation, etc.)?

 The build tools are pretty good.
-One will typically use a `pulp + Bower`-based workflow or a `spago`-based workflow.
+One will typically use a `spago`-based workflow.
 These are explained in `Build Tools/Tool Comparisons/Dependency Managers.md`.

 See the `Build Tools/` folder for more up-to-date information.
 Likewise, see [Editor and Tool Support](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md) for other editor-related configurations.